Viccid/Altschool_DE_Crypto_Analytics/Readme.md

       Setup:

 To get started, ensure that you have the necessary tools and libraries installed. i recommend using Postgres, DBeaver and VScode.
 You may use popular libraries such as Pandas, Python, Numpy.
+Ensure to use your local system terminal to create the USER and PASSWORD which is highly recommended, DATABASE and SCHEMA respectively.

+     CREATEROLE 'user_name' WITH LOGIN PASSWORD 'password' ;
+     CREATE DATABASE 'new_database_name' OWNER 'user_name' ;
+     CREATE SCHEMA 'schema_name';

+Then test your connecting on DBeaver before importing data

     Loading the Data:
 Use your preferred method to import the CSV files into a DBeaver.
 Make sure to inspect the data structure and familiarize yourself with the available columns.